DSuveges/random_notebooks/README.md

 * **[issue-1249_prototyping_new_json_schema](issue-1249_prototyping_new_json_schema)**: as part of the rewrite efforts the evidence input was re-structured.
 To formulate these changes a new schema was developed reflecting the new requirements.

+* **[issue-1284-Phenodigm_rewrite](issue-1284-Phenodigm_rewrite)**: as part of the rewrite efforts the in-house maintained evidence parsers are also updated.
+The PhenoDigm parser is probably the most complicated one among all.
+The script was written in basic Python and is now migrated to PySpark.

+* **[issue-1331_networks_issue_signor](issue-1331_networks_issue_signor)**: after the October Intact release, we have identified some discrepancy in the way we show directed interactions imported from Signor.
+This notebook tracks this problem.

+* **[issue-1330_String_data_missing](issue-1330_String_data_missing)**: in the same release, an other interaction related issue had been identified: an entire type of interactions are missing from the STRING table.
+Let's find out why.

 ## Quick tasks